ashik5757/Online-house-rental/README.md

 # Online-house-rental
-This is a DJango based website for online rental system where a landrord can post about their houses and renters can buy or rent the house from the website.
+This is a Django based website for online rental system where a landrord can post about their houses and renters can buy or rent the house from the website.

 <br>